OpenBB-finance/OpenBB/website/content/terminal/usage/intros/stocks/options/index.md

 ---
 ## Overview

 The Options menu provides the user with tools for analyzing equity options.
 Wikipedia is a great resource for definitions and for learning about the mechanics of derivatives, read it [here](https://en.wikipedia.org/wiki/Option_(finance)).
-These are complex, leveraged, financial instruments requiring specialized knoweledge and a different frame-of-mind than the approach taken by an equities long-only investor.
+These are complex, leveraged, financial instruments requiring specialized knowledge and a different frame-of-mind than the approach taken by an equities long-only investor.
 Always conduct thorough due diligence.

 ### The Options Menu